 I did not write the textbook story for personal or political gain.
 (Maybe some people go into public service for that reason.
 I do not know Mike Looney’s salary, but I heard it is over $ 200,000 and he just got a raise, when Williamson County is over 500 million in debt.)

 I had wrong link.
-This is correct link.
-(2nd reference on right).
+This is the correct link.
+Bottom of page, on right, 3rd reference book.

 My attitude about public service, to quote John Adams is, “I never engaged in public affairs for my own interest, pleasure, envy, jealousy, avarice, or ambition, or even the desire of fame.
 If any of these had been my motive, my conduct would have been very different.
 In every considerable transaction of my public life, I have invariably acted according to my best judgment, and I can look up to God for the sincerity of my intentions.”
 (The 5000 Year Leap, W. Cleon Skousen)